a1evtinka/core-js-parsing-data-argv/README.md

 ## Introduction

-This challenge is the continuation of the previous exercise [parsing data][].
+This challenge is the continuation of the previous exercise - parsing data: https://github.com/Elbrus-Bootcamp/core-js-parsing-data-fs/tree/master-eng.
 If you have not done it yet - it is time to get to it!
 You can also postpone this challenge and do any of the today's exercises.

 ## Releases